top of page

 Independent Director

-Lorna has been a leading social work academic for almost two decades, specialising in teaching professional ethics and in research related to disability policy.
+Lorna has been a leading social work academic for two decades, specialising in teaching professional ethics and in research related to disability policy.
 She has been a disability advocate since the late 1980s, when she was a founding staff member at Queensland Advocacy.
 Since completing her PhD in disability theory and spirituality in 2005, Lorna has contributed as a peer-recognised leader in state and national policy advice including as Chair South Australian Ministerial Advisory Council, Deputy Chair National People with Disability and Carers Council.
-She contributed to the development and evaluation of the trial of the National Disability Scheme and more recently as the Senior Research Advisor at the Disability Royal Commission where she also authored a socio-cultural history of disability in Australia.
+She contributed to the development and evaluation of the trial of the National Disability Insurance Scheme (NDIS) and more recently as the Senior Research Advisor at the Disability Royal Commission where she also authored a socio-cultural history of disability in Australia.
+During 2025, she has been appointed to The Independent Advisory Council of the NDIS and the Australian Research Advisory Committee.
 Lorna is an experienced director of for-purpose organisations and in 2024 gained certification in Governance for Social Impact from the Social Impact Centre.

 Keran Howe.jpg